-Third party delivery service can boost your business to a great extent by showcasing your business products on its platform.
-They offer amazing user interface experience via mobile apps and it’s their brand which gets the brand spotlight.
-This can createa disconnect between your brand and customer base.
+Third-party delivery service can boost your business to a great extent by showcasing your business products on its platform.
+They offer an amazing user interface experience via mobile apps and it’s their brand that gets the brand spotlight.
+This can create a disconnect between your brand and customer base.

 - Reduced Profits